Daviesss/TF2-Transformbroadcaster-ROS-2/README.md

     # TRANSLATION :
      In 2D coordinate frames transformation, translation involves shifting an object or point from one position to another without changing its orientation.
 This is achieved by adding a constant displacement to the x and y coordinates of the object.
 For instance , if you want to translate a point (x , y) */by (dx , dy), the new coordinates would be (x + dx, y + dy).
 This process moves the entire object or coordinate system in a specified direction.

+  # ROS THE ROS 2 NODE :

+  clone the package into your created workspace :